Alliedium/awesome-devops/07_docker_build_images_pgadmin_30-aug-2022/README.md

 docker images
 ```

-Image `bkarpov/demo-multi-stage:0.1` of size 176 MB is in the list
+Image `bkarpov/demo-multi-stage:0.1` of size 176 MB is in the list.

-7. Get docker disk usage
+7. Get docker disk usage:

 ```
 docker system df